Maker Hub policies and procedures are outlined below.

 - Sanitize: Wipe down equipment and tools before and after use.
 Our popular tools have printed guides to help you clean the commonly touched parts of the machines.
 Spray cleaners and wipes are available throughout both locations.

-- Physical Distancing: Designated workspaces that are 6 feet apart are outlined in both locations.
+- Physical Distancing: Designated workspaces that spaced apart are outlined in both locations.
 Each workspace is limited to 1 person at a time.

 - Standard Hygiene Practices: Wash your hands often and don’t touch your face.
 Follow the Elon Healthy Habits to help prevent the spread of the virus.